adirkson/SIC-probability/docs/_sources/tutorial.rst.txt

    print crps_x_t_cal
    >>> 0.14964964965

-Alternatively, we could revert to the TAOH distribution by setting
+Alternatively, we could revert to the TAOH distribution by setting:

 .. code-block:: python